A strictly decreasing invariant for resolution of singularities in dimension two: Control on the old Hilbert-Samuel locus

 As we explained in the previous remark, $ \ioc $ strictly drops if $ x $ is in Case (I) or (II) and $ H_{X'}^O(x') = H_X^O (x) $.
 More precisely, we have $ D = C $ and thus $ \ioc(x') = (0, \ldots , 0 , 0 ,0 ,0 , 0) < (0, \ldots , 0 , 0 ,0 ,0 , 1) = \ioc(x) $.

-The crucial case that needs to be to understood is if $ x $ is in Case (III).
+The crucial case that needs to be understood is Case (III).
 Therefore we may assume that $ C $ is a family of irreducible curves or a single curve which is not $ \cB $-permissible at $ x $. {\em Then the center following the \cite{CJS} algorithm is the closed point $ D = x $.}

-If $ x' $ is not in Case (III) and $ \ioo(x') = \ioo (x) $, then $ \iop(x') < \iop (x) $, by Definition \ref{Def:iotapoly}.
-Therefore without loss of generality, we may assume that $ x' $ is in Case (III), in particular, $ x' $ be a closed point.
+{If $ x' $ is not in Case (III) and $ \ioo(x') = \ioo (x) $, then \rot{$ \ioc(x') < \ioc (x) $, by Definition~\ref{Def:ioc}.} Therefore without loss of generality, we may assume that $ x' $ is in Case (III), in particular, $ x' $ be a closed point}.

 Let $ I_C \subset R $ be the ideal which defines $ C $ locally at $ x $.
-Further, let $ (z, v ) = ( z_1, \ldots, z_s, v_1, \ldots, v_d ) $ be a r.s.p.~for $ R $ such that $ (z) $ defines the directrix $ \Dir_x ( C ) $ of $ C $ at $ x $ and such that
+Further, let \rot{$ (v, z ) = ( v_1, \ldots, v_d, z_1, \ldots, z_s ) $} be a r.s.p.~for $ R $ such that $ (z) $ defines the directrix $ \Dir_x ( C ) $ of $ C $ at $ x $ and such that

 as obtained by Proposition \ref{Cor:blowuppolyvide}.
 We have $ d = e_C (x) $ and

 Suppose $ e_C^O(x) = 0 $.
 Theorem \ref{Thm:HiroMizutani$^O$} implies $ H_{C'}^{O} (x') < H_{C}^O (x) $ and hence $ \ioc (x') < \ioc (x) $ at every point $ x'$ lying above the center $ x $.